 “Rocky” Versace was a member of a large military family.
+They moved often, but lived longer in Alexandria (1948 – 1953) than anywhere else when Rocky was young.
 He graduated from Norfolk Catholic High School and, like his father, attended West Point, graduating in 1959.
 He expressed a desire to enter the priesthood and serve as a missionary after his time in service.
 In 1962, he deployed to Vietnam as an advisor to the South Vietnamese.
 Towards the end of his tour, his unit was ambushed by the Viet Cong in the U Minh Forest and Rocky was wounded and captured.

 For two years, Versace and his fellow Americans endured hell in a small prison camp.
 The Viet Cong tortured him, starved him, and tried everything to break him.
 This would have destroyed most men.
 Rocky fought back, trying to escape four times.
 He harassed his interrogators incessantly.
 While the Viet Cong brutalized his body and waged an unrelenting campaign against his mind, he never broke.
 Not once.
 His mind and spirit remained defiant every single minute of every single day that he was imprisoned.
 The North Vietnamese had to wonder who truly was the tormentor and who was the tormented.